SHARPENTIERS/MZ-SD2CMT/README.md

 - turbo x3 tape data (first turbo loader as a fast tape data then 1 data block read trice as fast)
 - turbo x4 tape data (first turbo loader as a fast tape data then 1 data block read four times as fast)

 Note that WAV files have a limitation: 8-bit mono channel.
-The frequency can be any, included the usual 44.1 KHz and probably even 48 KHz.
-Yes, it works on a 16 MHz AVR and probably even on a 8 MHz AVR too.
+The frequency can be any, included the usual 44.1KHz and probably even 48KHz.
+Yes, it works on a 16MHz AVR and probably even on a 8MHz AVR too.

 ## Issues

 LEP file is supported.
-Suffixes .LEP and L16 are for time resolution 16µs and L50 for 50µs (As the original LEp from SDLEP-READER - Daniel Coulon).
+Suffixes .LEP and .L16 are for time resolution 16µs and .L50 for 50µs (As the original LEP from SDLEP-READER - Daniel Coulon).
 The only interest is for a program needing to read severals blocks.
 Maybe the same thing can be handled through a MZT file (with multiple data blocks) by listening to MOTOR signal to separate block readings.
 But unlike LEP, there is no way to say whether the next block is a header block or a data block.

 Some programs are a set of blocks in the tape: the first program will read the rest in one or several blocks.
 Right now, MZF, M12 and MZT don't handle them correctly (no indication whether the next block is a header or a data so you can emit the right prolog).
 Maybe defining a new binary file with those indication may help to allow reading multiple data.

 Turbo x2, x3 and x4 are available through WAV/LEP files built by MZF2LEP tool.
-However, Turbo x4 may not work perfect with big program to load.
+However, Turbo x4 may not work perfectly with big program to load.